-CPSY Departmental Attendance Policy Class attendance is expected and required.
+CPSY Departmental Attendance Policy

+Class attendance is expected and required.
 Any missed class time will be made up by completing extra assignments designed by the instructor.
 Missing more than ten percent of class time may result in failure to complete the class.
 This would be 4.5 hours of a 45 hour class (3 credits), 3.0 hours for a 30 hour class (2 credits) or 1.5 hours for a 15 hour class (1 credit.)
 In case of extreme hardship and also at the discretion of the instructor, a grade of incomplete may be given for an assignment or the entire course.
 In such cases, the work to be submitted in order to remove the incomplete must be documented appropriately and stated deadlines met.
 Students are expected to be on time to class and tardiness may be seen as an absence that requires make-up work.

-If you miss a class, you will be asked to make a class presentation.
-This involves the following:
+If you miss a class, you will be asked to complete a make up assignment that will be provided by the instructor.